 Turn around the lowest performing districts and schools

-Use technology and data to support student learning
+Enhance resource allocation and data use to support student learning

-Massachusetts intends to use its ESSA implementation to refine, deepen, and accelerate our work on our five strategies and to promote coherence across our strategies through our focus on instructional quality.
-We will strengthen the design of our system of accountability to better identify those districts and schools making the most and least progress toward improving student outcomes, and we will improve our assistance for those farthest behind.
-We will also help districts reconsider how they use their people, time, and fiscal resources in support of these objectives.
+Massachusetts will continue to use its ESSA implementation to refine, deepen, and accelerate our work on our five strategies and to promote coherence across our strategies through our focus on instructional quality.
+We will continue to strengthen the design of our system of accountability to better identify those districts and schools making the most and least progress toward improving student outcomes, and we will improve our assistance for those farthest behind.
+We will continue to also help districts reconsider how they use their people, time, and fiscal resources in support of these objectives.

-We have great confidence in the ability of the Commonwealth’s excellent educators and education system to successfully tackle the gaps in performance that exist and will continue to highlight and share the incredible work being done in schools and districts.
+We have great confidence in the ability of the Commonwealth’s excellent educators and education system to successfully tackle the gaps in performance that exist and will continue to highlight and share the incredible work being done in schools and districts, especially in light of the COVID-19 pandemic.
 Our state’s success in turning around schools and districts convinces us that low achievement in high-poverty communities and neighborhoods is not pre-destined.
-We look forward to using the opportunity that Congress has provided through ESSA to build on what is working in Massachusetts, to curtail what is not working, and to accelerate our progress, particularly in our lowest performing schools and districts.
+We have used the opportunity that Congress provided us through ESSA to build on what is working in Massachusetts, to curtail what is not working, and to accelerate our progress, particularly in our lowest performing schools and districts.

 Our successes so far and the challenges that remain

-By any measure, Massachusetts public school students are among the strongest performing in the nation and the world.
+By any measure, Massachusetts public school students are still among the strongest performing in the nation and the world.
 Our students have scored at the top of the National Assessment of Educational Progress (“the nation’s report card”) tests in grades 4 and 8 English language arts and mathematics for over a decade — a result unparalleled in any other state.
-In the most recent Program for International Student Assessment (PISA) test of 15-year-olds, none of the 72 participating countries or territories performed higher than Massachusetts in reading, only one performed higher in science, and only 11 performed higher in mathematics.
-Our four-year high school graduation rates have improved steadily to 87.5 percent for the graduation cohort of 2016, and fewer than 5,600 students dropped out in the 2015–16 school year, down from nearly 10,000 in 2007–08.
+Our four-year high school graduation rates have improved steadily since 2017 (89.8 percent in 2022), and our dropout rates have continued to plummet (approximately 3,400 dropouts in 2022).

 While we have made strong strides in providing an excellent education in Massachusetts, we have still not attained our goal of preparing all students for success after high school.
 A few facts highlight the broader story:

 Although most economically viable career pathways today require at least some postsecondary education, about one-quarter of Massachusetts public high school graduates do not enroll in a college or university in the fall immediately after their high school graduation.

-Among Massachusetts public high school graduates who go on to enroll in Massachusetts public colleges and universities, more than one-third take at least one remedial, non-credit-bearing course in their first semester.
+And since the pandemic, matriculation in college has decreased.

 Student performance overall is strong compared to other states and nations, but some subjects and grade spans have not shown improvement.
-For example, proficiency in grade 3 reading has lingered at approximately 60 percent of students for more than a decade, as has proficiency in grade 6 mathematics.
+For example, proficiency in grade 3 reading and grade 6 mathematics has plateaued.

 Students who are absent from school are not experiencing the curriculum and instruction that will help prepare them for success.
-Yet 12 percent of students were chronically absent last year, meaning that they missed 10 percent or more of their days of enrollment in a public school.
+Due to the pandemic, student absenteeism and chronic absenteeism are at their highest rates in recent memory.